 International barriers and facilitators for cervical cancer screening

-among young women: a systematic review
+among young people: a systematic review

 Background Though cervical cancer is one of the leading causes of death